flobee/public/shell/git/mk_git_aliases.README.md

     git config --global --unset alias.visual # dropped in 'drop' to unset

-There are several script which use the shared config: `mk_git_aliases.shared-config.json5`
+There are several script (nodejs, php currently) which use the shared json5
+config: `mk_git_aliases.shared-config.json5`

+Custom config:

+Create your config file: `mk_git_aliases.config-custom.json5` which will be used instead of the default onfiguration file.

 ## PHP context